lewis-morris/bumpwright/README.md

 ![Python Versions](https://lewis-morris.github.io/bumpwright/_static/badges/python.svg)
 ![License](https://lewis-morris.github.io/bumpwright/_static/badges/license.svg)

-Bumpwright is a static analysis tool that compares two Git references and recommends the appropriate semantic version bump.
-Unlike tools such as `bump2version` or `python-semantic-release` that rely on commit messages, Bumpwright inspects the **public API** itself, making it ideal for libraries and services with stable interfaces.
-It can also update version strings in your project and render changelog entries from your commits.
+Bumpwright is an automated semantic versioning tool that scans your code changes—not just commit messages—to suggest the right next version.
+In a single command, it compares your latest code against the last release and tells you whether to bump the version by a patch, minor, or major, making accurate releases effortless for maintainers of libraries and services with stable interfaces.

 **Docs:** https://lewis-morris.github.io/bumpwright
 **Guides:** https://lewis-morris.github.io/bumpwright/guides/

----
+## Overview

+### What & Why

+Traditional release tools rely on commit messages, which can be inconsistent.
+Bumpwright inspects your project’s public API directly to decide the next version.
+This catches breaking changes even if commit messages miss them and can update version strings and generate changelog entries automatically, streamlining releases.

+### How It Works

+Bumpwright compares two Git references—usually the last release tag and the current commit—and detects changes in the public interface.
+Removed functions or changed signatures trigger a major bump; new features result in a minor bump; and bug fixes or small tweaks lead to a patch bump.
+Static analysis and optional analysers (for CLI commands, web routes, migrations, and more) drive these decisions.
+You can apply the suggestion, update files, and render changelog notes.

-## Benefits
+### Key Benefits

 - **Simplicity** – run a single command to see how your API changed.
-- **Flexibility** – enable analysers and override defaults to fit your workflow.
-- **Accuracy** – catch breaking changes that commit messages may miss.
+- **Accuracy** – catches breaking changes that commit messages may miss.
+- **Flexibility** – configurable analysers and settings to fit your workflow.
+- **Automation** – update version files and generate changelog entries.

+### Trade-offs / Constraints

+- **Baseline required** – needs a baseline reference (e.g., prior release tag); run `bumpwright init` to mark it.
+- **Static analysis limits** – cannot account for runtime-specific changes or internal logic.
+- **Python 3.11+** – focuses on Python projects and requires Python 3.11 or newer.

 Get started with the [Get Started guide](https://lewis-morris.github.io/bumpwright/get-started.html) or dive into the [Quickstart](https://lewis-morris.github.io/bumpwright/get-started.html#quickstart).

-### Trade-offs

-- **Baseline reference** – requires a baseline commit to compare against.
-- **Static heuristics** – cannot account for runtime behaviour.

 ---